-To minimise the use of cardboard boses, we initiate to utilise the dead-stock fabric from our bedding factory.
-While our factory's fabric utilization rate of 95% is much higher than the industry standard, some fabric wastage inevitably still occurs.
+To reduce our reliance on cardboard packaging, we began an initiative to pack orders using deadstock fabric from our bedding factory.
+While our factory has a 95% fabric utilisation rate — much higher than the industry standard — some fabric wastage inevitably still occurs.

-We’re happy to announce that as of June 2021, we are switching our recycled plastic mailers to the #INVISIBLEBAG, developed by the Invisible Company in Hong Kong.
+As of June 2021, we switched our recycled plastic mailers to the #INVISIBLEBAG developed by the Invisible Company in Hong Kong.

 Recycled Plastic Bags

-Why we don’t use tote bags?
+Why we don’t use tote bags